-Before installing the mods, a couple of other files has to be installed
+Before installing the mods, a few other things have to be setup

 1 - If you haven't already, sign up at the Nexus.
 (LINK)